-140 O Factor Assessment/ measurement When to apply Correction' Comments Tonal noise One-third octave or narrow band analysis or narrow band exceeds the level of the Narrow-band frequency analysis may be required to precisely detect occurrence Low frequency noise Measurement of C-weighted and A-weighted level Measure/assess C- and A- weighted levels over same time period.
-Correction to be applied if the difference between the two levels is 15 dB or more 5 dB2 C-weighting is designed to be more responsive to low-frequency noise Impulsive noise A-weighted fast response and impulse response If difference in A-weighted maximum noise levels between fast response and impulse response is greater than 2 dB Apply difference in measured levels as the correction, up to a maximum of 5 dB.
-Characterised by a short rise time of 35 milliseconds (ms) and decay time of 1.5 s Intermittent noise Subjectively assessed Level varies by more than 5 dB 5 dB Adjustment to be applied for night- time only.
-Duration Single-event noise duration may range from 1.5 min to 2.5 h One event in any 24-hour period 0 to20 dB(A) The acceptable noise level may be increased by an adjustment depending on duration of noise.
-(See Table 4.2) Maximum adjustment Refer to Individual modifying factors Where two or more modifying factors are indicated Maximum correction of 10 dB(A) 2 (excluding duration correction)
+Factor Assessment/ measurement When to apply Correction1 Comments Tonal noise One-third octave or narrow band analysis Level of one-third octave band exceeds the level of the adjacent bands on both sides by: -5 dB or more if the centre frequency of the band containing the tone is above 400 Hz -8 dB or more if the centre frequency of the band containing the tone is 160 to 400 Hz inclusive -15 dB or more if the centre frequency of the band containing the tone is below 160 Hz 5 dB a Narrow-band frequency analysi may be required t precisely detect occurrence Low frequency noise Measurement of C-weighted and A-weighted level Measure/assess C- and A- weighted levels over same time period.
+Correction to be applied if the difference between the two levels is 15 dB or more 5 dB2 C-weighting is designed to be more responsive low-frequency noise Impulsive noise A-weighted fast response and impulse response If difference in A-weighted maximum noise levels between fast response and impulse response is greater than 2 dB Apply difference in measured levels as the correction, up to a maximum of 5 dB.
+Characterised by short rise time of 35 milliseconds (ms) and decay time of 1.5 s Intermittent noise Subjectively assessed Level varies by more than 5 dB 5 dB Adjustment to be applied for night-time only.
+Duration Single-event noise duration may range from 1.5 min to 2.5 h One event in any 24-hour period 0 to -20 dB(A) The acceptable noise level may be increased by an adjustment depending on duration of noise.
+(See Table 4.2) Maximum adjustment Refer to Individual modifying factors Where two or more modifying factors are indicated Maximum correction of 10 dB(A) (excluding duration correction)

-Corrections to be added to the measured or predicted levels.
-Where a source emits tonal and low-frequency noise, only one 5-dB correction should be applied if the tone is in the 2. low-frequency range.
+- Corrections to be added to the measured or predicted levels.
+Where a source emits tonal and low-frequency noise, only one 5-dB correction should be applied if the tone is in the low-frequency range.